danielverschueren/serverplayground/readme.md

 before running the server, install using pip:

-pip install torch
+pip install torch \n
-pip install torchvision
+pip install torchvision \n
-pip install PIL
+pip install PIL \n
-pip install flask
+pip install flask \n

-(if you are worried about package conflicts, you can create a virtual env first before running the installs: python -m venv env source ./env/bin/activate)
+(if you are worried about package conflicts, you can create a virtual env first before running the installs: \n python -m venv env \n source ./env/bin/activate)

 run the server from the terminal using: python app_whatpic.py